ddosakura/sblock/README.md

 The package includes:
 + sblocker: the cli of code generater
++ sbi: the interface
-+ libs: the plugin to generate code & the library to use the code block
++ plugins: the plugin to generate code
++ libs: the library to use the code block

 > If you use `golang - origin/zip/default`, the code generated is compatible with [statik](https://github.com/rakyll/statik)